 Tax rates and allowances change each year.
-Click here to see the current rates.
+Click here for the current rates.

 Changes to property taxation from April 2017

-From April 2017 the tax deductions available for mortgage interest costs on buy-to-let properties will be gradually reduced.
+From April 2017 the tax deductions available for mortgage interest costs on buy-to-let properties is being gradually reduced.
 The effect will be to reduce the tax saving on interest from the marginal tax rate (which could be as high as 40% or 45%) to just 20%.
 The rules will be in full force by April 2021.

-In addition, Stamp Duty Land Tax will be charged at an additional rate of 3% above the existing rates where the purchase is of a second home.
+In addition, Stamp Duty Land Tax is charged at an additional rate of 3% above the existing rate where the purchase is of a second home.